 4. Berlin Modernism Housing Estates, Germany – World Heritage Site

-Next up on our list of modern architecture World Heritage sites is a collection of six housing estates in the German capital, Berlin.
+Next up on our list of modernist architecture World Heritage sites is a collection of six housing estates in the German capital, Berlin.
 They all date from the early 20th century, when Berlin was growing rapidly and new solutions were needed to solve the problems of desirable, low-cost housing.
 Here again we can see the enormous influence of Bauhaus architects Walter Gropius, Martin Wagner, and Bruno Taut.
+They’re quite impressive, and one of the more interesting Berlin World Heritage sites.

 5. Centennial Hall in Wroclaw, Poland – World Heritage Site